Azizkhaled/NLP-Concepts-and-Transformers/README.md

 # NLP
-This Repo contains some of my notes in relation to Natural Language Processing (NLP).
+This Repo contains some of my notes in relation to Natural Language Processing (NLP) and Transformer models.
 I will try to update it as I proceed with my NLP journey.

 ### Requirments
 The requirements and Library used can be found in [requirements.txt](https://github.com/Azizkhaled/NLP-with-Aziz/blob/main/requirements.txt).
 Hopefully, all notebooks can be run on Google Colab with no problems.